Illumina/SpliceAI/README.md

 This package annotates genetic variants with their predicted effect on splicing, as described in [Jaganathan *et al*, Cell 2019 in press](https://doi.org/10.1016/j.cell.2018.12.015).

-**Update**: The annotations for all possible substitutions, 1 base insertions, and 1-4 base deletions within genes are available [here](https://basespace.illumina.com/s/otSPW8hnhaZR) for download.
+The annotations for all possible substitutions, 1 base insertions, and 1-4 base deletions within genes are available [here](https://basespace.illumina.com/s/otSPW8hnhaZR) for download.
 These annotations are free for academic and not-for-profit use; other use requires a commercial license from Illumina, Inc.

+### License
+SpliceAI source code is provided under the [GPLv3 license](LICENSE).
+SpliceAI includes several third party packages provided under other open source licenses, please see [NOTICE](NOTICE) for additional details.
+The trained models used by the SpliceAI program (located in this package at spliceai/models) are provided under the [CC BY NC 4.0](LICENSE) license for academic and non-commercial use; other use requires a commercial license from Illumina, Inc.

 ### Installation
 The simplest way to install SpliceAI is through pip or conda: